Personal tools

 The 5G ecosystem is designed to support different use cases, and supporting all of them requires a very flexible and intelligent network architecture.

-To achieve this, 5G systems are designed to take full advantage of software-defined networking (SDN) and network function virtualization (NFV), integrating everything into a unique system based on an IP-oriented physical infrastructure.
-In order to achieve optimal optimization of resources and prevent bottlenecks and other network problems, all modern networks such as longer routes or packet loss) should integrate some self-healing systems that can monitor resource status and act accordingly, leading the deployment of new infrastructure to the concept of a knowledge-defined network.
+In order to achieve optimal optimization of resources and prevent bottlenecks and other network problems, all modern networks such as longer routes or packet loss should integrate some self-healing systems that can monitor resource status and act accordingly, leading the deployment of new infrastructure to the concept of a knowledge-defined network.

 Automation is one of the key drivers of 5G, and through the concept of self-organizing networks, the lifecycle costs of infrastructure are expected to decrease, as experienced by operators adopting it in LTE networks.
 Therefore, automation in next-generation mobile networks will play a strategic role, requiring advanced agents to coordinate and manage the infrastructure.

-Ideally, these will be powered by artificial intelligence algorithms.
+Ideally, these will be powered by AI algorithms.
 However, all AI algorithms require large amounts of data for training in order to have a system capable of taking reliable and correct actions.
 As such, monitoring traffic and other metrics in the 5G core network represents one of the enablers for this technology.

 [More to come ...]